Locations affected by this alert: Arbil (Erbil), Baghdad, BALAD*, Basra, KARBALA*, KIRKUK*, MOSUL*, NAJAF*, Sulaymaniyah

 - Impact: Increased security measures, possible retaliatory attacks, additional violence, localized transport and business disruptions

-The US military, as well as the Iraqi military, will likely be placed on high security alert.
-Social media reports indicate that the Israel Defense Forces (IDF) have already been placed on high alert due to the fear of retaliatory attacks by Iranian proxies throughout the region.
+The US military, as well as the Iraqi military, will likely be placed on high security alert due to the fear of retaliatory attacks by Iranian proxies in the country.
+One of the leaders of the Iranian-backed Shi'a Popular Mobilization Units (PMUs) has already called on the group's fighters to be ready to retaliate.

 Background and Analysis